kentslaney/bakkesmod-arch/README.md

 version should also get rid of the injection verification on Windows, provided that the BakkesMod DLL is replaced rather than duplicated, which is the default.

+## Known Issues
+After updating Rocket league, the game might have to run without the injector at least once.